inpsyde/wpml2mlp/readme.txt

 This migration plugin:

 * Converts the WPML translation records to default core posts or post types
-* Create the relationship about the languages inside the network of the Multisite
+* It creates the relationship about the languages inside the network of the Multisite
-* Helps with the export/import to your new WPMS site the data.
+* Helps to export/import your data to your new WPMS site.
 * Use XLIFF (XML Localisation Interchange File Format) format as Export file
-* Restores the meta data back to posts and his meta data so that (MultilingualPress)[https://wordpress.org/plugins/multilingual-press/] will recognize all your translations.
+* Restores the meta data back to posts and their meta data so that (MultilingualPress)[https://wordpress.org/plugins/multilingual-press/] will recognize all your translations.

-MultilingualPress connect multiple sites as language alternatives in a multisite.
+MultilingualPress connects multiple sites as language alternatives in a multisite.
 Use a customizable widget to link to all sites.

 We cannot guarantee free ad hoc support.
 Please be patient, we are a small team.
 You can follow our progress and development notices on our [developer blog](http://make.marketpress.com/multilingualpress/).